Hezekiah: a Story, a King, a Legacy

 This too, it turns out, has been confirmed through archaeology.
 A Babylonian inscription reads: “On the 20th day of Tebet, his sons revolted against him and they killed their father, Sennacherib … Esarhaddon, his son, became king.”
 Another ancient Babylonian letter, although somewhat damaged, contains the following sentence: “Thy son Arda-Mulissi is going to kill thee.”
 Arda-Mulissi, the same Adrammelech of 2 Kings 19:37, was the son of Sennacherib.
 Evidently, he teamed up with his brother Nabu-sarru-usur (biblical Sharezer) to kill their father—which they did while he was worshiping.
 Esarhaddon, third in line to the throne yet who had already been named successor by Sennacherib, took over control of Assyria.
-It is fair to say that a lot of jealousy was felt by Arda-Mulissi, who himself was second in line to the throne, yet was overlooked by his father in favor of Esarhaddon.
+It is fair to say that a lot of jealousy was felt by Arda-Mulissi, who was heir-apparent, yet was overlooked by his father in favor of Esarhaddon.
 Thus Sennacherib’s self-exaltation and glory ended with an ignominious death.

 Sickness, Revival, Sin, Repentance